-As the temporary exemption from applying IFRS 9 helps mitigate all negative effects of the misalignment of the effective dates of IFRS 9 and the new insurance contracts Standard, EFRAG considers that it should be available to all entities undertaking insurance activities, so as to avoid breaching the level playing field in the insurance sector.
-EFRAG further considers that the temporary exemption from applying IFRS 9 should not capture non-insurance activities, "banking" activities in particular.
-In this area, EFRAG is more demanding than the IASB as in its view the final requirements should not allow any material banking activities to be subject to the temporary exemption from applying IFRS 9.
+As the temporary exemption from applying IFRS 9 helps mitigate all negative effects of the misalignment of the effective dates of IFRS 9 and the new insurance contracts Standard, EFRAG considers that it should be available to as many insurance entities that are significantly affected by the misalignment of the effective dates of IFRS 9 and the new insurance contracts Standard, so as to have as level a playing field in the insurance sector as possible, whilst acknowledging that a perfect level playing field will not and cannot be obtained, even with our proposals.
+EFRAG therefore considers that the temporary exemption from applying IFRS 9 should only be available to entities that have significant amounts of insurance contracts within the scope of IFRS 4.

+EFRAG further considers that the temporary exemption from applying IFRS 9 should not capture material banking activities that are material at the reporting entity level.
+In this area, EFRAG is more demanding than the IASB.
 EFRAG therefore disagrees with the IASB's decision to "only capture a relatively narrow population of entities" (paragraph BC60) or to limit the temporary exemption from applying IFRS 9 "at reporting entity level" (paragraph BC57).
-EFRAG furthermore considers that the temporary exemption from applying IFRS 9 should only be available to entities that issue material insurance contracts within the scope of IFRS 4.

-To achieve these objectives, EFRAG considers that the scope of the temporary exemption from applying IFRS 9 should be guided by the identification of "insurers" or "insurance activities", focusing on how they can be identified in practice.
-This leads EFRAG to consider approaches that are both broader and more restrictive than proposed by the IASB (as an attempt at making all insurance activities qualify and excluding other activities, in particular banking activities) and could be applied below the reporting entity level.
-EFRAG therefore considers that the IFRS 4 amendments should be finalised on one of the two following approaches:
+To achieve these objectives, EFRAG considers that the scope of the temporary exemption from applying IFRS 9 should be guided by the identification of "insurers", focusing on how they can be identified in practice and whether they are significantly impacted by the misalignment of the effective dates of IFRS 9 and the new insurance contracts Standard.
+This leads EFRAG to consider approaches that are both broader and more restrictive than proposed by the IASB (as an attempt at enabling those entities that are significantly affected by the interaction of IFRS 9 and IFRS 4 to qualify for the temporary exemption and excluding banking activities that are material at the reporting entity level) and could be applied both at a reporting entity level and below a mixed group reporting entity level.
+EFRAG therefore considers that the IFRS 4 amendments should include both of the following approaches whereby an entity can select either:

-- (i) A widened "predominant activity" criterion however set at a higher level than proposed by the IASB; and - (ii) The "regulated entity" criterion.
+- (i) A widened "predominant activity" criterion however set at a higher threshold than proposed by the IASB; or - (ii) The "regulated entity" criterion.